leafac/yocto-cfa/dissertation/yocto-cfa.md

 ## Step 0: Substitution-Based Interpreter

 Having chosen the analyzed language (Yocto-JavaScript; see [](#the-analyzed-language-yocto-javascript)) and the language in which to develop the analyzer itself (TypeScript; see [](#the-analyzer-language-typescript)), we are ready to start developing the analyzer.
-In Step 0 we develop an interpreter that executes Yocto-JavaScript programs and produces the same outputs that would be produced by a regular JavaScript interpreter.
+We begin in Step 0 by developing an interpreter that executes Yocto-JavaScript programs and produces the same outputs that would be produced by a regular JavaScript interpreter.
 This is a good starting point for two reasons: first, this interpreter is the basis upon which we will build the analyzer; and second, the outputs of this interpreter are the ground truth against which we will validate the outputs of the analyzer.

 <!-- TODO: Forward reference to where we validate the outputs of the analyzer. -->